fossunited/the-joy-of-programming/the-joy-of-programming/getting-started-jp/variables-jp.md

 ## Printing

-Printing values of the variables during the exeuction of program is v very common way to undertand how the program is working and identify any defects.
+Printing values of the variables during the execution of a program is v very common way to understand how the program is working and identify any defects.

 The `print` function supports printing multiple values at once.